 Our admissions committee will look at all aspects of the application in order to determine an admissions decision.
 The size of the entering class is flexible and will vary across years.
 A 3.0 GPA (or U.S. equivalent) minimum is highly suggested for students applying to the program, but all applications will be given due consideration.
 Similarly, there is no minimum score requirement for the GRE test, but a strong quantitative score is preferred in the holistic review of all applications.

-Important: With increased processing and paperwork times, prospective international students need to apply early enough to allow sufficient time to allow processing of the I-20 forms by Georgia Institute of Technology, and subsequent visa processing in the home country, takes a fair amount of time.
-In order to ensure that the all documents are processed in time, we highly recommend that international students complete the application process no later than the March prior to the August start date.
+Important: With increased processing and paperwork times, prospective international students need to apply early enough (Suggested by March 1) to allow sufficient time for processing I-20 forms by the Georgia Institute of Technology, and subsequent visa processing in the home country.
+In order to ensure that all documents are processed in time, we highly recommend that international students complete the application process no later than March prior to the August start date.
 Students who apply earlier will receive decisions sooner---though there is not a different or separate application date for international students.

-Students having questions, wishing to learn more about the MS in Economics program, or who wish to either visit campus or sit in on a class should contact the program director, Dr. Danny Hughes.
+Students having questions, wishing to learn more about the MS in Economics program, or who wish to either visit campus or sit in on a class should contact the program director, Usha Nair-Reichert.

 In general, the School of Economics does not provide financial aid for students enrolled in the M.S. program.